oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

    ![Oracle Cloud console, Cloud Shell](images/4-1-6-cloudshell.png " ")

-3. Type ls command.
+3. Type the ls command.
 Confirm that the java agent file installer is in the home directory.

     ``` bash
     <copy>